ooaklee/ghatd/docs/how-to/web-push/runbook.md

 Double-check the values are actually making it to the server (see step 3 — the `/config` response tells you).

+### "NTF00-007 — Send failed" with FCM

+FCM delivery fails with NTF00-007 when the sender is enabled but cannot create or deliver through the Firebase client.
+Common causes:

+1. **Wrong project ID** — the Firebase project ID is just the project name (e.g. `ghatd-e59aa`), not the storage bucket domain (e.g. `ghatd-e59aa.firebasestorage.app`).

+2. **Credentials file path** — if using `NOTIFIER_FCM_CREDENTIALS_FILE`,
+   ensure the file is readable at the specified path inside the container.

+3. **Base64 credentials** — when using `NOTIFIER_FCM_CREDENTIALS_FILE_B64`,
+   the server decodes the base64 payload and writes it to a temp file.
+If the base64 is malformed, check the server logs for `server/decode-fcm-credentials-b64`.

+4. **FCM token mismatch** — the device's FCM token must belong to the same Firebase project the server is authenticating against.
+Re-register the mobile device if the token is stale.

 ### Expired subscription not cleaned up